-The College has established an encumbrance system to track its outstanding commitments on construction projects.
-Outstanding commitments on construction contracts were \$1,798,084.00 at June 30, 2021.
+The College has established an encumbrance system to track its outstanding commitments on construction projects and other purchases.
+Outstanding commitments on construction contracts were \$42,388.48 and on other purchases were \$1,163,591.39 at June 30, 2021.